Desta Damtew

 Ras Desta Damtew KBE (Amharic: ደስታ ዳምጠው; c.
 1892 – 24 February 1937) was an Ethiopian noble, army commander and a son-in-law of Emperor Haile Selassie I. He is known for his leadership in the Ethiopian Army during the Second Italo-Ethiopian War.
-He was executed on 24 February 1937, by the Italian Armed Forces shortly after Ethiopia's was winning the war.
+He was executed on 24 February 1937 by the Italians shortly after Ethiopia's loss in the war.

 Biography

 Born in the village of Meskane (in the contemporary East Gurage Zone), Desta Damtew was the second son of Fitawrari Damtew Ketena.
 His older brother was Abebe Damtew.
 In 1896, Fitawrari Damtew Ketena was killed at the Battle of Adwa.
 As boys, Lij Desta Damtew and his brother Lij Abebe Damtew served at the Imperial Palace in Addis Ababa as pages to Emperor Menelik II and Empress Taitu Bitul.
 Desta Damtew went on to serve in the Dowager Empress Taitu's household at the Palace on Mt.
 Entoto after the death of Menelik II.

 In 1916, Desta Damtew supported Tafari Makonnen against Lij Iyasu.
 Tafari Makonnen was the future Emperor Haile Selassie I. Lij Iyasu was deposed but escaped.
 In 1920, Desta Damtew was in the party that captured Lij Iyasu.

 In 1924, Desta Damtew married Tafari Makonnen's daughter Leult Tenagnework Haile Selassie.
 They had four daughters and two sons.

 Anthony Mockler describes Desta Damtew as "something of an eccentric among Ethiopian nobles", who had run away in his twenties to become a monk at Debre Libanos, as well as having a reputation "as an entrepreneur and an enfant terrible."
 Mockler continues that Ras Desta "had as little taste as the young progressives of inferior birth for the traditional amusements of the Amhara aristocracy, the feasting, the horsemanship, the boasting and the drunkenness."